JeansPanT/Denty/README.md

 - **Manage Patients**: Navigate to the "Patients" section to view, add, or edit patient information.
 - **Manage Appointments**: Use the "Appointments" tab to schedule or manage patient appointments.
 - **Payments**: View and record payments for patient services.
+- **Feed**: Create responsive and creative pages that will reflect back on home page as blog cascades.
+- **Reports**: Generate reports related to patients, appointments, and payments.

 ## Error Handling

 In case of any errors, a custom `error.jsp` page will handle unexpected issues and display a relevant message to the user.
 Ensure proper session and connection cleanup to avoid errors.